jj5/kickass-crypto/README.md

 the `do_encrypt()` function, and then off we go to infinity.

 If you do this and you have Xdebug installed and enabled that will limit the call depth to 256 by default.
-If you don't have Xdebug installed and enabled PHP will just start recursing and will continue to do so until it hits its memory limit or runs out of RAM.
+If you don't have Xdebug installed and enabled PHP will just start recurring and will continue to do so until it hits its memory limit or runs out of RAM.

 Since there's pretty much nothing this library can do to stop programmers from accidentally